SYVAE/CenLaneNet/ReadMe.md

-Please contact me:sunyi13@nudt.edu.cn if you have any questions about this implementation
+Please contact me:sunyi13@nudt.edu.cn if you have any questions about this implementation。If you find this project is useful, please cite this work if possible:
+@ARTICLE{9735393,
+  author={Yi, Sun and Li, Jian and Xu, Xin and Shi, Yifei}, journal={IEEE Transactions on Intelligent Vehicles}, title={Adaptive Multi-Lane Detection based on Robust Instance Segmentation for Intelligent Vehicles}, year={2022}, volume={}, number={}, pages={1-1}, doi={10.1109/TIV.2022.3158750}}